 6 1/2 cups water (or broth)

 - In a large pot or Dutch oven over medium heat, pour a little oil and when the pot heats up brown the meat on both sides, adding some bouillon powder or spices (can be salt and pepper or salt with some allspice and a pinch of black pepper and cinnamon or any spice you favor).
+Add the chopped onion and stir-fry for a while, then cover the pot to speed cooking the onion for about 5 minutes.
 Add 6-7 cups of water and cover the pot; lower the heat and let it simmer slowly for 45 minutes; add the tomato paste, stir a bit, and the tomato sauce (if you like more tomato flavor) and let it cook another 45 minutes.
 At this point, you can freeze the stew and resume cooking later.
 If serving right away, drop the carrot coins and simmer another 20 minutes.

 - Add the peas to the pot, stir a bit, and add the cilantro pesto previously made or frozen.
 Stir and simmer a few minutes.
 Taste and adjust seasoning and serve warm with the rice pilaf.